 In modern Salem, Massachusetts, radio disc jockey Heidi Hawthorne (Sheri Moon Zombie, House of 1000 Corpses), a recovered addict, receives a mysterious wooden box at her job.
 Inside the box there is a vinyl record.
 Thinking a new rock group has sent her a demo, Heidi plays the record and she falls into a trance.
-Later, Hedi starts seeing strange things at her apartment, run by the always sweet and supportive Ms. Doyle (Judy Geeson, To Sir With Love).
-Things get weirder and weirder, and writer Francis Matthias (Bruce Davison, X-Men) suspects that all the strange occurrences are linked to a witch (Meg Foster, They Live) who was killed centuries ago.
-Matthias is right on the money.
+Things get weirder and weirder, and Heidi suspects that all the strange occurrences are linked to a witch who was killed centuries ago.

 Reaction & Thoughts:

-With this occult thriller director Rob Zombie attempts to pay homage to the witchcraft films of the 1960s and 1970s.
+With The Lords of Salem, director Rob Zombie (House of 1000 Corpses and The Devil’s Rejects) attempts to pay homage to the witchcraft films of the 1960s and 1970s.
 There is no doubt that Zombie loves his cheap cinema.
 I’m a fan of guerrilla filmmaking too.
-However, there is a huge difference between loving something, and being capable of emulating the object of our affection — I like music, but I’m tone-deaf.
+However, there is a huge difference between loving something and being capable of emulating the object of our affection; I like music, but I’m tone-deaf.